 The AE is responsible to identify an individual for Waiver enrollment when capacity becomes available.
 Services should begin within 45 calendar days of the Waiver enrollment date, unless otherwise indicated in the service plan (e.g. participant's choice of provider delays service start, participant's medical or personal situation impedes planned start date).
 Any delays in the initiation of a service after 45 calendar days must be discussed with the participant and agreed to by the participant.
-ODP policy specifies that Waiver enrollment must be offered to individuals most in need as identified by the PUNS status (emergency), reserved capacity status or the individual's choice to transfer from the Consolidated Waiver to the Community Living Waiver.
+ODP policy specifies that Waiver enrollment must be offered to individuals most in need as identified by the waiting list needs assessment status (emergency) or reserved capacity status.
 ODP retains ultimate authority to select individuals for Waiver enrollment based on an individual's emergency circumstances.